Reviews You Can Rely On

 Common Important Features

-Touchscreen Compatability — Capacitive touchscreens like your smartphone are covered by a thin, transparent layer of conductive material.
-When you touch them with your bare finger, you interrupt the current.
-The device recognizes that as touch.
-For gloves to work the same way, they must include a conductive material, often in the form of a thread pattern or patch of fabric on several of the fingertips and the thumb.
+Touchscreen compatibility is likely one of the most sought-after features in this modern day and age.
+Capacitive touchscreens like your smartphone are covered by a thin, transparent layer of conductive material.
+When you touch them with your bare finger, you interrupt the current, and the device recognizes this as touch.
+For gloves to work on these surfaces, they must include a conductive material as well.
+This often comes in the form of a thread pattern or patch of fabric on several of the fingertips.

 This technology is increasingly common, especially since people often navigate trails and off-piste slopes using mapping features on their phones, not to mention documenting their epic adventures.
 Touchscreen compatibility is especially important in liners, which may be all that's left standing between you and a bitter winter breeze while you figure out where you are on the mountain.